codevalley/zerodown/README.md

    ```

 2. **Configure your site**:
-   Edit `config.py` in your project directory to set your site title, description, and other settings.
+   Edit `config.yaml` (or `config.py`) in your project directory to set your site title, description, and other settings.

 3. **Add content**:
    - 📄 Place Markdown files in the `content/` directory